For a printable version of the recipe, click on the file below it.

 - Stir the rest of the sugar into the browned butter.
 Gently stir in the eggs, making sure the mixture is not hot enough to cook the eggs.
 (I've done that.)
 Add the flour mixture just until blended.

 - Sprinkle the top with Turbinado sugar.
-Bake in the middle of the oven for 50 minutes, or until the surface is golden and crusty.
-Cool on a wire rack and cut into wedges.
+Bake in the middle of the oven for 50 minutes or until the surface is golden and crusty.
+Cool on a wire rack and cut into wedges, just like a pie.